rahulshah17/Amazon_review_sentiment_analysis/README.md

 It is then applied on to the x_train of Reviews columns and then transformed on to the revieew column of the x_test\
 Using the Logistic Regression I have fit the training files to the model\
 It then provides the accuracy\
-# The next step is to find the Gloabal Promoter
+# To Find The Gloabal Promoter
 For this I converted the Name and Output columns to lists\
 with the help of counter function i found out the name that is most common\
 after knowing the most common user I checked if they have the maximum positive reviews and if so the result is being printed\